Photo Tours And Workshops: 2018 Guilin, China Tour With Rick Sammon And Ken Koskela

 For transportation during the tour, we will be getting to most places via a comfortable bus, but will need to transfer to some alternate forms of transportation to get to some of the areas we will be photographing.

 IMPORTANT – This tour requires more physical exertion than most of my tours.
-For example, this includes a 20-30 minute hike up a steep stone staircase (in the dark) and 90 minute hike through steep trails in the rice terraces.
-One of the vantage points will involve scrambling up a potentially muddy and definitely rocky trail.
-We will not be racing to these destinations, but I want to make sure it is clear that there is more physical exertion required for this tour due to the topography of the area.
+For example, this includes two (optional) 20-30 minute walks up steep stone staircases, each with between 500 and 700 steps.
+The steps may be wet if it has rained.
+Also, the Ping'An rice terraces will require walking along stone paths and up and down steps.
+We will not be racing to these destinations and you will have sherpa assistance to carry your gear, but I want to make sure it is clear that there is more physical exertion required for this tour due to the topography of the area.
 Also, this area of China can be rainy at this time of year.
 So, we might find ourselves doing some of these walks while it is raining in hopes of better weather when we arrive at our destination.
 If you have certain physical limitations that you feel might present challenges, then feel free to contact me to discuss.

 Emergency medical treatment and medical evacuation insurance is REQUIRED for this trip.